KWDB/docs/en/sql-reference/ddl/ts-db/ts-table.md

 - When removing a column from a table, you must ensure that there are at lease data columns in the table.
 In addition, you can not remove the first column (TIMESTAMP-typed column).
 - Currently, KWDB does not support adding, removing, or renaming primary tags.
 - Currently, KWDB does not support adding or removing multiple columns at once.
-- When altering a table, KWDB will check whether the current table is referenced by the real-time data feed service.
-If yes, the system returns an error and lists all pipes that reference the specified table.
-In this case, you should stop the real-time data feed service and then alter the table.
-For details about how to stop the real-time data feed service, see [ALTER PIPE](../../../../en/sql-reference/other-sql-statements/pipe-sql.md#alter-pipe).
+- When altering a table, KWDB will check whether the current table is referenced by any stream.
+If yes, the system ruturns an error and lists all streams that reference the specified table.
+In this case, you should remove the stream and then alter the table.
+For details about how to remove the stream, see [DROP STREAM](../../../../en/sql-reference/other-sql-statements/stream-sql.md#drop-stream).

 :::